 I’m assuming that I’ve convinced you and you’re ready to start blogging now.
 “What do I need to do?” you ask.
 I’ll walk you through it all! 🙂

-- Choose a domain name: This should of course be similar to your blog name though you can get creative here and use names that even further summarise your blog name e.g. hlo.co.uk might have been an alternative we would have used instead of www.HandLuggageOnly.co.uk
+This should, of course, be similar to your blog name though you can get creative here and use names that even further summarise your blog name e.g. hlo.co.uk might have been an alternative we would have used instead of www.HandLuggageOnly.co.uk

-- Set Up Your User Account(s) and Password: WordPress typically installs with a default user account.
-The first thing you should do is set up your own account on your new wordpress installation.
+WordPress typically installs with a default user account.
+The first thing you should do is set up your own account on your new WordPress installation.
 The second thing is to delete that initial admin user account as hackers will always try to take over your website using those details.

-- Install a Theme and Plugins: Plugins in WordPress are like apps on your iPhone or Android phone.
+Plugins in WordPress are like apps on your iPhone or Android phone.
 They basically extend your blog’s functionality and will help you do pretty much everything you need on your blog from increasing the security on your site to installing forums and even setting up an online store!
-Themes on the other hand help you decide on what your blog should look like and there are loads of theme available on the internet (some free and some paid for).
+Themes, on the other hand, help you decide on what your blog should look like and there are loads of theme available on the internet (some free and some paid for).

 And there you have it!
 Hopefully, this will give you a rough guide to getting your blog started.
 If there is anything more specific you want to know, please do ask in the comments section and I will do my best to help out! 🙂